onur-tellioglu/Prntsc-Killer/README.md

 ## 🌟 Features

-- **User-Friendly Interface:** Graphical user interface for ease of use and accessibility
+- **User-Friendly Interface:** Graphical user interface for ease of use and accessibility.
-- **Bulk Download:** Efficiently download multiple images in bulk
+- **Bulk Download:** Efficiently download multiple images in bulk.
-- **Duplicate Handling:** Intelligent handling and removal of duplicate images
+- **Duplicate Handling:** Intelligent handling and removal of duplicate images.
-- **Pause/Resume Functionality:** Easily pause and resume download processes
+- **Pause/Resume Functionality:** Easily pause and resume download processes.
-- **Customizable Paths:** Set your preferred download path and output folder name for each download process separately
+- **Customizable Paths:** Set your preferred download path and output folder name for each download process separately.
-- **Dark Mode:** An eye-friendly dark mode for extended usage sessions and night-time use
+- **Dark Mode:** An eye-friendly dark mode for extended usage sessions and night-time use.
-- **Real-Time Updates:** The UI displays the most recently downloaded image in real-time
+- **Real-Time Updates:** The UI displays the most recently downloaded image in real-time.

 ## 🛠 Installation and Setup